gunjan1909/3d-portfolio/README.md

 - Fix touch scroll for mobiles due to canvas
 - Add to linktree and update/add links for all socials(if any)

-#### The 3js webgl of ballcanvas had to be replaced because there were too many canvas and it was not supporting phone devices.
+#### The 3js webgl of ballcanvas had to be replaced because there were too many canvas and it was not supporting phone devices. - Added useEffect, u will see icosahedronGeometry sphere balls in devices width 768px and above, and normal circular divs in smaller devices

 #### No resolve found for WebGL Canvas limit of 16 at once in browsers 😔